-Amidst the coronavirus pandemic, election season in the US, and an economic downturn, some small business owners are facing dry spells or slow seasons.
+Amidst the coronavirus pandemic and a global economic downturn, some small business owners are facing dry spells or slow seasons.
 In the meantime, there are several things you can do right now to save both time and money for your small business.

 Read on for five simple actions you can take for your small business right now.